-Best Xbox Series X and S RPGs for 2022
+Best RPGs for Xbox Series X and S 2023: Stunning role-playing games

-(Pocket-lint) - We adore role-playing games - titles that let us explore not just fresh new worlds but also meet new characters, including the chance to shape our own player character as we experience story and plot in their shoes.
+We adore role-playing games - titles that let us explore not just fresh new worlds but also meet new characters, including the chance to shape our own player character as we experience the story and plot, in their shoes.

-The Xbox Series X and Series S, thanks to extensive backward compatibility and a growing native library, offer a huge range of amazing
+The Xbox Series X and Series S, thanks to extensive backward compatibility and a growing native library, offer a huge range of amazing RPGs and we've gathered the very best for you to check out right here.

 - Elden Ring